rachgmartin/Creator-Intelligence-Dashboard/README.md

 A Streamlit app for managing and monitoring a roster of YouTube creators.
 Tracks performance, requests, news mentions, and sentiment analysis.

+Recent updates ensure that the latest video comments are properly retrieved for sentiment analysis and that news alerts search by both a creator's name and their channel title for more relevant results.

 ## Getting Started

 1. Install the required packages: